huridocs/uwazi/README.md

 $ yarn hot
 ```

 This will launch a webpack server and nodemon app server for hot reloading any changes you make.
-NOTE: You may need to migrate and reindex.
-PITFALL: Make sure to run the blank-slate script prior to migrate and reindex.

 ### Webpack server